 |Last of the Grand Music Halls.|

-It was a damp afternoon as I wandered around Tower Hamlets, looking for interesting architecture and hidden gems.
+It was a damp afternoon as I wandered around the Tower Hamlets area of the Unfinished City, looking for interesting architecture and hidden gems, and boy did I find one.
 It was just as the rain started to pour, that I stumbled upon this true piece of East End history.
 And, to my great relief, it was open.
 So, inside I went.

 A multi-million renovation had just been completed on the building, which had been suffering from damp, rot, a leaky roof, subsidence and more irksome things.

 Wilton's Music Hall is actually five houses; 1-4 Graces Alley and 17 Wellclose Square, which were built in the 1690s.
 Wilton's Music Hall itself, which was built across the backyards of the Graces Alley buildings, was completed in 1859.
 In 1878, the Music Hall went through a refurbishment, in which John Wilton installed the best heating, ventilation and acoustics.
 On its completion it was heralded as the grandest of all Music Halls.

 However, in 1888, the hall was bought by the Methodists, to be used as a mission, and was renamed The Mahogany Bar Mission.
 It would remain a mission and soup kitchen, uniting the people of the East End, through World War II, before the Methodists sold it to the Coppermill Rag Warehouse, in 1957.